 The strategy seeks to generate high current income and total return by applying extensive credit research and a time-tested approach to capitalize on opportunities across undervalued sectors of the bond market.
 The portfolio seeks diversification among 14 sectors in order to potentially increase return and manage risk.
-A team of investment professionals provides significant research depth across all bond market sectors.

-There is a greater level of credit risk and price volatility involved with high yield securities than investment grade securities.
+- High Yield-High Risk Fixed Income Securities: There is a greater level of credit risk and price volatility involved with high yield securities than investment grade securities.

 - ABS/MBS: Changes in interest rates can cause both extension and prepayment risks for asset- and mortgage-backed securities.
 These securities are also subject to risks associated with the repayment of underlying collateral.